 Deep Management Team Experienced in All Phases of Investment Cycle and Across All Levels of the Capital Structure.
 We are managed by OFS Advisor, which will have access through the Staffing Agreement with OFSC to the resources and expertise of OFS's investment professionals.
-As of December 31, 2010, OFS's credit and investment professionals (including all investment committee members but not including the SBIC subsidiary management personnel) employed by OFSC had an average of over 20 years of investment experience with strong institutional backgrounds, including General Electric Capital Corporation, Bank of America Business Credit, Merrill Lynch, Heller Financial, Inc., NationsBank Corp., Sanwa Business Credit Corporation, Canadian Imperial Bank of Commerce and Drexel Burnham Lambert, Inc. Moreover, OFS's investment professionals specialize in the acquisition, origination and sourcing, underwriting and asset management of our specific targeted class of portfolio companies and have experience in investing at all levels of the capital structure.
+As of December 31, 2011, OFS's credit and investment professionals (including all investment committee members) employed by OFSC had an average of over 20 years of investment experience with strong institutional backgrounds, including General

+Electric Capital Corporation, Bank of America Business Credit, Merrill Lynch, Heller Financial, Inc., NationsBank Corp., Sanwa Business Credit Corporation, Canadian Imperial Bank of Commerce and Drexel Burnham Lambert, Inc. Moreover, OFS's investment professionals specialize in the acquisition, origination and sourcing, underwriting and asset management of our specific targeted class of portfolio companies and have experience in investing at all levels of the capital structure.
 OFS's senior managers have gained extensive workout experience during multiple business cycles.
-Recently, this staff of investment professionals has been augmented and diversified by the addition of the three individuals who will be primarily responsible for the day-to-day management of the investment activities of our SBIC subsidiary.
-OFS's credit and investment professionals, including our SBIC subsidiary's management personnel, are supported by additional administrative and back-office personnel that focus on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.
-The expertise of OFS's senior managers extends beyond just loan origination and sourcing to significant experience of Richard Ressler, the Chairman of the executive committee.
-Mr. Ressler is the founder and President of Orchard Capital, co-founder and Principal of CIM Group, Inc., a real estate investor and manager, and Chairman of j2 Glob
+If the SBIC entity receives its SBIC license and we are able to acquire the interests in the SBIC entity and the SBIC GP that we do not already own (which is subject to, among other things, the receipt of the necessary SBA approvals in connection with such acquisition), we anticipate that this staff of investment professionals will be augmented and diversified by the addition of the three individuals who are primarily responsible for the day-to-day management of the investment activities of the SBIC entity.
+OFS's credit and investment professionals are supported by additional administrative and back-office personnel that focus on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.
+The expertise of OFS's senior managers extends beyond just loan origination and sourcing to significant experience with distressed debt and workouts.
+OFS also draws upon the significant experience of Richard Ressler, the Chairman of the executive committee of OFSAM and the Chairman of OFS Advisor's investment committee.
+Mr. Ressler is the founder and President of Orchard Capital, co-founder and Principal of CIM Group, Inc., a real estate investor and manager, and Chairman of j2 Global, Inc., in addition to serving on the boards of directors of various private companies.
+Mr. Ressler has been actively involved in managing and investing in private middle-market companies for over 20 years.
+He has

 Alignment of Interests Among Us, the Management Team of OFS Advisor and New Investors.
 Unlike many business development companies, the interests of the senior management team of OFS Advisor and OFSAM are directly and significantly aligned with those of us and our new investors in this offering.
-After giving effect to this offering and the Concurrent Private Placement, the senior management team of OFS Advisor and OFSAM will own, directly through their purchases in the Concurrent Private Placement and indirectly through their interests in OFSAM, in the aggregate, approximately % of our outstanding shares of common stock (or % if the underwriters' over-allotment option is exercised in full).
-For many members of that senior management team, their investment in us represents a substantial percentage of such member's net worth.
+After giving effect to this offering, the senior management team of OFS Advisor and OFSAM will own indirectly through their interests in OFSAM, approximately % of our outstanding shares of common stock (or % if the underwriters' over-allotment option is exercised in full).
+For many members of the senior management team, their investment in us represents a substantial percentage of such member's net worth.
 Accordingly, these individuals have an incentive to make decisions in the long-term interests of all our stockholders.